MuhammadAhmad150/Ludo-Chess-/README.md

 # Ludo-Chess-
-This is dynamic ludo or chess board made in unity. the dice button is pressed and player movement done .
+Just create 3d Unity project and replace this Assets folder This is dynamic ludo or chess board made in unity. the dice button is pressed and player movement done .
 Currently i have made movement across the border only

 Attaching screenshots.